christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **Grandson:** Ptolemy I Soter was another grandson of Ateas/Amyntas III/Artaxerxes who received Egypt.
 Following Alexander's "resurrection" as Chandragupta in the East, his bloodline consolidated its rule in the West.
 Ptolemy I Soter, a fellow Scythian noble and Alexander's brother, took the Egyptian satrapy.
 The Ptolemaic Dynasty was not a new Greek ruling class, but the continuation of the Akrosander bloodline using Egypt as its new imperial base.

 ![Fig.1.2](/images/Skyles.jpg){:width="400px"}\
 Fig. 1.2.
 Coin of Skyles, a Scythian king who reigned from ca 470-460 BC displaying a Scythian Solar Wheel and the World Tree combined.
 The cross was prominent in ancient Europe.
 It was a sundial and every city would have had one to track the time, dates, and agricultural and lunar cycles.
 "Skylesis" a Greek mockery of Skuða-las (Scythian King).
 The owl on the reverse side is the Owl of Athena also known as the Owl of Minerva, a sacred bird in Greek mythology that accompanies Athena.
 It shows up prominently in later Greek tetradrachms connecting him to Greece.
 For a Scythian king to carry that iconography shows direct interaction.
+Skyles was likely Ateass' grandfather.

 Endnotes (Chapter 4.1)